NIKIVLASTOS/PHYS4840/README.md

 nikiphoros_functions_lib.py
-  This is the library of all the codes I will write over the semester, this will be the place for all functions needed over homeworks, inclass works and any other possible scenario in which I need to make functions.
+  This is the library of all the function codes I will write over the semester, this will be the place for all functions needed over homeworks, inclass works and any other possible scenario in which I need to make functions.

 Feb-4-2025-NIKIPHOROS.py: